yaxenia/ML-on-R/README.md

 # ML-on-R
-Coursework for ML course on R.
+Coursework for ML course on R. There are 3 tasks on clasterisation, classification and regression models.